clarknelson/MusicFTP/README.md

 - [ ] Finish any remaining server functionality
 - [ ] Add ability to search music file names sent by server
 - [ ] Finish any remaining client functionality

+## Documentation

+### Server

+This is a general summary of how to run the server.
+Starts server on whatever computer the program is run on.

+### Client

+This is a general summary of how to run the client.

+@TODO What does the help menu look like?

 ## Detailed Description